pozzo-research-group/OT2-ADT/README.md

 # OT2-ADT
-A fork of the original OT2-DOE repo, which contains a group of python modules and notebooks made for high throughput measurement and analysis of samples made through a liquid handling robot (Opentrons or OT2).
+A fork of the original [OT2-DOE](https://github.com/pozzo-research-group/OT2-DOE) repo, which contains a group of python modules and notebooks made for high throughput measurement and analysis of samples made through a liquid handling robot (Opentrons or OT2).
 The ADT version includes specific modules, notebooks, and designs to implement an automated diffusion testing (ADT) setup on an OT2 platform.

-This workflow has been designed to facilitate the testing and characterization of separations-based membranes using dual-compartment H-cells.
+The workflow in this repo has been designed to facilitate the testing and characterization of separations-based membranes using dual-compartment H-cells.

 ![Depiction of using the ADT workflow to assist in membrane diffusion testing.](/assets/automated_diffusion_testing.png)

 ## Introduction
-Automatic handling robots (ALH) are one of many high throughput tools that allow for increases discovery of solution-based chemistry.
+Automatic liquid handling robots (ALH) are one of many high throughput tools that allow for increases discovery of solution-based chemistry.
 They can also allow for the automation of repetitive tasks, such as sample collection of multi-hour permeation testing.
-We have developed a workflow that allows for up to 8 H-cell membrane tests to be conducted in parallel.
+We have developed a workflow that allows for up to 8 H-cell membrane diffusion tests to be conducted in parallel.
 The robot (an OT2) extracts aliquots from each H-cell chamber at pre-designated frequencies and prepares them in a 96-well sample plate for UV-Vis characterization.
 The robot then replenishes the lost aliquot volume in each H-cell with restock solution (in this case, water).

 ## To get started
 You can install this package using the GitHub repository in following steps:
-* In your terminal, run git clone https://github.com/pozzo-research-group/OT2-ADT.git
+* In your terminal, run `git clone https://github.com/pozzo-research-group/OT2-ADT.git`
 * Change the directory to `OT2_ADT` root directory, by running `cd OT2_ADT`
 * (Recommended)- Create an environment using the provided `environment.yml` file.
 To do so, run the following lines: